yiqiao-yin/pace-u-cs676/README.md

 ### Schedule and Weekly Learning Goals

 The schedule is tentative and subject to change.
 The learning goals below should be viewed as the key concepts you should grasp after each week, and also as a study guide before each exam, and at the end of the semester.
-Each exam will test on the material that was taught up until 1 week prior to the exam (i.e. vorticity will not be tested until exam 2).
+Each exam will test on the material that was taught up until 1 week prior to the exam.
 The applications in the second half of the semester tend to build on the concepts in the first half of the semester though, so it is still important to at least review those concepts throughout the semester.
-Depending on the school calendar and schedule, the terms "week" and "session" are used interchangeably.

 #### Session 01: Introduction
 - Overview of the course
 - Importance of data science
-- Introduction to Python (R is optional)
+- Introduction to Python (R is optional by Python is recommended)

 For more details, please see: [01_introduction](docs/01_introduction.md)